 Flat Rate Fees

-Q. Is there a way to apply flat rate “per load” fees such as inspection fees, etc., when settling units from scale tickets or assembly sheets?
+To apply flat rate per load fees such as inspection fees, etc. when settling units from Scale Tickets or Assembly Sheets, see the following.

 Rules